 Mr. Luzak is President of Archer Holdings LLC.

 Ms. McCullough is Associate Professor of Law at the Charleston School of Law.
-Ms. McCullough recieved a BA in Biology from the University of Virginia and MS in Biology from the Univeristy of South Carolina before earning JD in law from the University of South Carolina where she was a member of the Order of the Coif and received the American Jurisprudence Award in Torts.
+Ms. McCullough received a BA in Biology from the University of Virginia and MS in Biology from the Univeristy of South Carolina before earning JD in law from the University of South Carolina where she was a member of the Order of the Coif and received the American Jurisprudence Award in Torts.

 Mr. Parrington served as Chief Executive Officer of Lodgian, Inc. and Chief Executive Officer of Interstate Hotels until his retirement.
 Since leaving Interstate, Mr. Parrington has focused on real estate investments (primarily hotels) and consultancy.
 He has been Co-Chairman and Independent Director of Key Hospitality Acquisition Corporation since 2005.
 Mr. Parrington has a Bachelor’s Degree in Business Administration from Georgetown University.